 In the wake of the tragedy, Rogg founded the non-profit “Erik’s Cause” to help educate other kids about the dangers of the game.
 She and her co-founder Stephanie Small spent years designing an 8-minute video and PowerPoint presentation now shown to kids in the Iron County School District in Utah.
 Iron County adopted the training program after 4 kids died in its district playing the Choking Game.

 Rogg keeps the memory of her son close—some of his ashes are locked inside of a necklace she wears.
 She works tirelessly for “Erik’s Cause” and has travelled to speak in Pennsylvania, California, and Maryland.
 Rogg even flew all the way to New Jersey to help a family get through their own tragic loss from the Choking Game.

 “This is the best way for me to preserve his legacy…I have to keep busy.”

-A 14 year-old boy named David Gibbons woke his mother up at 1 a.m. one morning complaining of groin pain.
-Apparently, he had been playing a game called, “Sack Tapping” with other boys at school that day.
+One night, a 14-year-old boy named David Gibbons woke his mother up at 1 am complaining of groin pain.
+Apparently, he had been playing a game called “Sack Tapping” with other boys at school that day.
 One boy punched him in the testicles so hard that it was still hurting badly.

 1 Hot Dog Eating Contest Turns Fatal

-In January of 2010, the Boys & Girls Club of San Pedro in California held a fundraiser for Haiti relief—a devastating earthquake hit Haiti on January 12th, 2010.
+In January of 2010, the Boys & Girls Club of San Pedro in California held a fundraiser for Haiti relief—a devastating earthquake hit Haiti on January 12, 2010.
 One of the activities was a hot dog eating game.
-The fun turned deadly when one of the participants, 13 year-old Noah Thomas Akers started choking.
+Unfortunately, the fun turned deadly when one of the participants, 13-year-old Noah Thomas Akers started choking.

 Apparently, a staff member of the Boys & Girls Club did tell each child participating in the hot dog eating game to take their time and that it was not a game based on speed.